TeYuanLiu/teyuanliu.github.io/content/blog/postgresql.md

 -- Select the name column and bmi expression from the user table without row filtering criteria.
 SELECT name, weight_kg/(height_m*height_m) AS bmi FROM user;

 -- Select the name and height_m column from the user table with a qualification specifying that only rows with height_m > 1.8 and weight_kg < 70 are wanted.
 Remove rows with duplicate names.
-The result should be ordered by name.
+The result should be ordered by name in descending order.
-SELECT DISTINCT name, height_m FROM user WHERE height_m > 1.8 AND weight_kg < 70 ORDER BY name;
+SELECT DISTINCT name, height_m FROM user WHERE height_m > 1.8 AND weight_kg < 70 ORDER BY name DESC;
 ```

 -   Use `*` to select all columns.